 National Media Join First Amendment Fight Over Access to Court Records

-(CN) – In an ongoing legal war over press access to court records in California, the top newspapers in the nation have closed ranks with Courthouse News in fighting for the traditional and timely review of new complaints under the First Amendment.
+(CN) – In an ongoing legal war over access to California court records, the nation’s top newspapers have closed ranks with Courthouse News in fighting for traditional and timely review of new complaints under the First Amendment.

 A total of 27 news organizations and media advocates signed an amicus brief in support of traditional press access.
 The list includes the biggest and most widely read newspapers and news agencies in the nation – the Associated Press, the Los Angeles Times, The New York Times, USA Today, The Wall Street Journal and the Washington Post, among many others.